beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

     \end{bmatrix}$$
   - if grid size is `3 x 3`,  output volume is `3 x 3 x 8`
 - <span style="color:red">Advantages: neural network otuput precise bounding boxes for each grid; Convolutional implementation, run fast</span>
-- <span style="color:red">if don't have more than objects in grid cell, this algorithm works ok</span>
+- <span style="color:red">if don't have more than one object in grid cell, this algorithm works ok</span>

 ![](/img/post/cnn/week3pic10.png)